-Why Quick Fixes Fail—and the Secret to Lasting Change Most People Overlook
+Why Quick Fixes Fail—and the Secret to Lasting Change

 Investing in long-term support for therapeutic coaching is important because lasting change rarely happens from a single session or short burst of motivation—it happens through consistent guidance, reinforcement, and adaptation over time.